Jihad7518/YCCIA-MSE-2511/MSE803 Data Analytics/Week02/Activity02/README.md

 The distribution of PM2.5 is right-skewed, with most values below 150.
 However, extreme values reach up to 999.

 **Insight:**
-While air pollution is often moderate, there are significant extreme pollution events, which are important for environmental monitoring.
+Air pollution is generally moderate, but rare extreme spikes significantly increase overall risk.
+These outliers may correspond to episodic events (e.g., traffic surges, industrial emissions, or weather conditions) and should be specifically monitored and modeled.

 ---